Ways to get career-related experience during college

 Qualified graduate students may gain experience through graduate practica and internships or through our graduate assistantship.

 - Co-ops are typically full-time, multi-term work agreements with one organization.
 For example you might work for your employer the summer after your sophomore year, and the following spring and fall semesters.
 You might change departments or projects within your organization.
 Note that some employers use the term co-op to refer to other kinds of work arrangements.
 Read and listen carefully for these details as you search for co-op positions.
-At Virginia Tech, between 2003 to 2013, co-op program enrollment by major/college has been comprised of 82% to 92% engineering majors and 3% to 11% business majors.
-Students in other majors do occasionally enroll in co-op, but many others get their experience in other ways.
+At Virginia Tech, from 2003 to 2015, co-op program enrollment by major/college has been comprised of 82% to 92% engineering majors and 3% to 11% business majors.
+Students in other majors do occasionally enroll in co-op, but most get their experience in other ways.

 - Undergraduate Cooperative Education & Internship Program (CEIP) at Virginia Tech.